Vivid809/aws-video-analysis-pipeline/README.md

 ## 🗂️ Repository Structure

-The repository is organized into modular components for clarity and scalability:

 aws-video-analysis-pipeline/
 ├── client/ # React front-end for uploads, graphs, and search ├── server/ # Node.js backend (presigned S3 URLs, Redis de-dup, API)